EMUNES/Auto-Subtitle-File-Generation/README.md

 There is still much to improve in real time cases.
 See *TODO.md* in the project folder for details.

+## UPDATE

+- **Speech to text** transition based on vosk api is implemented and now you can get subtitle files with recognized texts in it.
+However, the offline model does not perform very well.
+For more knowledge about offline STT model, check [vosk models](https://alphacephei.com/vosk/models) for details and *stt/vosk_api/README.md* local file for how to integrate offline model to this project. --- 2021.4

 ## A handy guide first

 Currently, you need to build the python environment to run and use this program :sweat: